kdoore/cs1335-gitbook-S16/menu_buttons.md

             btn2.on=false;  //set btn2 off
             btn3.on=false;  //set btn3 off
             activeButton=button1;
+         }// end if btn.on
-         }
+        } // end if activeButton
-         //this code must be completed for each of the buttons }
+       //this code must be completed for each of the buttons } // end click
       ```